dylandhall/lifxFluentService/README.md

 - DaynightLights: comma seperated list of lights you want to set via kelvin, by label.
 - FullColourLights: comma seperated list of lights you want to set by colour, by label.
 - TimezoneId: the full text timezone ID, in AWS these are linux so in the format "Australia/Sydney" - if you run on a windows machine this will need to look more like "AUS Eastern Standard Time".
-- ChangeDuration: option, defaults to 10 minutes. integer of number of seconds.
+- ChangeDuration: optional, defaults to 10 minutes. integer of number of seconds.

 I can fork and add the fluent interface if anyone is interested, or add some functions and publish it as a standalone nuget.